 Research Area(s): Atomic, Molecular and Optical PhysicsCondensed Matter Physics And Materials Science

 Norman Yao joined the physics department as an assistant professor in the summer of 2016.
 He received his A.B. summa cum laude with highest honors in physics and mathematics from Harvard University in 2009.
 After completing his Ph.D. at Harvard in 2014, he began postdoctoral work at UC Berkeley as a Miller Fellow.
-He is the recipient of the Radcliffe Institute's Captain Jonathan Fay Prize (2009), the APS Division of Atomic, Optical and Molecular Physics Outstanding Thesis award (2015), the NSF CAREER award (2017), the Alfred P. Sloan Fellowship (2018), and the David and Lucile Packard Fellowship in Science and Engineering (2018).
+He is the recipient of the Radcliffe Institute's Captain Jonathan Fay Prize (2009), the Deborah Jin Award for Outstanding Doctoral Thesis Research in Atomic, Molecular, or Optical Physics (2015), the NSF CAREER award (2017), the Alfred P. Sloan Fellowship (2018), the David and Lucile Packard Fellowship in Science and Engineering (2018) and the APS George E. Valley Jr. Prize (2020).

 My research interests lie at the interface between atomic, molecular and optical physics, condensed matter, and quantum information science.
 In recent years, the synergy between these fields has been strengthened by a tremendous amount of experimental progress, which has made it possible to assemble complex, strongly interacting, quantum many-body systems from individual atoms, ions, molecules and photons.
 These advances have opened the door to realizing non-equilibrium phases of matter, to understanding the dynamics of quantum thermalization (and of its failure), and to measuring the intrinsic properties of topological phases.
 Dialogue between theory and experiment is especially crucial to addressing these questions and my group employs a variety of theoretical, numerical and experimental tools.